-I don’t own an ice cream maker.
+I have no ice cream maker.

 Did you know you can make ice cream without a machine?
 You can, and it makes the best ice cream!